Top 10 Things to Bring to the Hospital

 5. Phones & chargers:

 You’ll want to take pictures and to keep all your loved ones in the know.
-So do make sure you’ve got extra charging cords packed in your hospital bag, and perhaps an extra long one so it can reach from the outlet to your bedside table.
+So do make sure you’ve got extra charging cords packed in your hospital bag, and definitely an extra long one so it can reach from the outlet to your bedside table.
 But I have seen phones become a huge stressor and frustration for families during labor, when they feel obligated to answer texts and send out regular updates.
-So consider keeping your phone on silent and letting loved ones know ahead of time that no news means good news and you’ll call them when baby is here.
+So consider keeping your phone on silent and letting loved ones know ahead of time that no news means good news and you’ll call them when baby is here. (*Note: also bring an extra laptop or tablet if you'll be utilizing virtual doula support!)

 6. Toiletry bag: